 Singapore: Singapore does not allow dual citizenship.
 If a Singaporean citizen acquires foreign citizenship, they are generally required to renounce their Singaporean citizenship.

-Singaporean law is explicit about this policy, and individuals who hold dual citizenship are expected to renounce their foreign citizenship upon becoming Singaporean.
+Singaporean law explicitly states this policy.
+Individuals who hold dual citizenship are expected to renounce their foreign citizenship upon becoming Singaporeans.
 Failure to do so can lead to various consequences, including revoking Singaporean citizenship.

 Saudi Arabia: Saudi Arabia does not officially recognize or allow dual citizenship.
 If a Saudi citizen acquires foreign citizenship, they are generally considered to have renounced their Saudi citizenship.